Flag of Scania: History

 The banner with the griffin head derives from the coat of arms, given to the province by the king of Sweden in the 1600s.
 It is the flag version of the coat.

 A disputed hypothesis claims that the cross flag is derived from the coat of arms of the Danish Archbishop of Lund. and would thereby be older than the banner with the griffin head.

 The modern Scanian cross flag was for a long period believed to have been created in the 1870s at the private initiative of the historical professor Martin Weibull.
 But this was later denied by his son, Curt Weibull, who instead gave this credit to his uncle, Mathias Weibull, who also was a historical professor.
 Curt Weibull also stated that the modern flag was created first in 1902.
 His design is based on the Nordic tradition of cross flags.
 It combines the red field of the flag of Denmark with the yellow cross of the flag of Sweden, reflecting the troubled history of the region.

 The Swedish broadcaster SVT, in their regional news for Scania, aired on Tuesday 26 September 2017 the news, the chairman of Region Scania, the Social Democrat Henrik Fritzon, wanted to make the flag of Scania official within the region, as it is "locally well-liked".

+While the banner only represents Scania, some has proposed that the cross flag should also represent the entire Skåneland, which is not just Scania but also Blekinge and Halland, where the flag is rarely seen.